top of page

 CLAY

-I work with luscious clays that I source from around the world.
-Depending on what I envision for a final piece, I will work with high-fire porcelain and stoneware, mid-fire stoneware, low-fire red, black and white earthenware and paper clay.
+I work with clays that I source from around the world.
+Depending on what I envision for a final piece, this can include high-fire porcelain and stoneware, mid-fire stoneware, low-fire red, black and white earthenware and paper clay.

 GLAZE